anthonyst91/Filament-Spool-Manager/README.md

  ## Screenshots

- When you input a filament length (or weight) remotely from a third-party application, Filament Spool Manager opens the list of available spools and allows you to input the value on the spool of your choice.
+ When you input a filament length (or weight) remotely from a third-party application, RollingUp opens the list of available spools and allows you to input the value on the spool of your choice.

 Once the spool is updated, Filament Spool Manager will close itself.